ghiscoding/Aurelia-Bootstrap-Plugins/aurelia-bootstrap-select/README.md

 <a name="mapping"></a>

 ### Mapping Data Structure
 A default mapping data structure is used by the tool to apply certain styling or do certain action simply by reading a property pulled from the collection (for example, a property `disabled` in the collection can be used to disabled an option from the select).
+These mapping were created mainly for all the options that are available only as `data-zzz` (for examle `data-subtext`) that are defined in [Bootstrap-Select Examples](http://silviomoreto.github.io/bootstrap-select/examples/).
 The list of the mapping is the following

 ```javascript
 mappingDataStructure: {